Recipes, Uncategorized

 • 2/3 cup vegetable broth

-• 2 Tbsp sesame tahini
+• 2 Tbsp sesame tahini or smooth peanut butter

 • 2 Tbsp soy sauce